sandunmj/time_series/README.md

 ## 3. Client Side Deployment

 Below API requests can be used as a client.
+Clone this Github repository to proceed.

 * Get the scores of the trained models.
 The response is a json containing model scores.
 Send a GET request to ```<server ip>:<port>/compare``` Default port is 80 unless changed in engine.py .
+The score plots can be seen by running ```show_metric_api.py``` from client side.

 For below API requests to be sent the client should get data as a json file from Cloudwatch.
 For that, configure the AWS CLI as described  here.
-Clone this Github repository.
 Enter the needed credentials in ```queries.json``` and save it.

 To get the dataset from Cloudwatch, send below API request.